The instability cost curve: why margins shrink even when revenue grows

 The defining feature of the instability cost curve is that cost does not rise proportionally to disruption.

-A 5% increase in call-offs does not raise labor cost by 5%.
-Instead, it often triggers multiplier effects, including:
+A modest increase in call-offs does not necessarily raise labor cost in a straight line.
+Instead, it can trigger multiplier effects such as:

-- 30–40% productivity loss from coworkers covering unfamiliar roles
+• productivity loss as coworkers cover unfamiliar roles

-In practice, industry studies and operator data show that even modest reliability deterioration can erode 10–30% of site-level profit, depending on margin structure and coverage rigidity.
+In practice, even modest reliability deterioration can materially erode site-level profit, especially where margin structure is thin and coverage requirements are rigid.

 This is why organizations often feel margin pressure long before they can explain it financially.
 The losses are real — but distributed.